KiLLr29/zabbix/Exchange 2016 - Mailboxes/ReadMe.txt

 OK, this template uses the following:

 1: Zabbix Agent Active
+2: LLD (Low-Lever Discovery)
-2: Triggers
+3: Triggers
-3: Graphs
+4: Graphs
-4: Powershell Script
+5: Powershell Script
-5: ALERTS (Easly Configerable for EVERYONE ~YEAH!~
+6: ALERTS (Easly Configerable for EVERYONE ~YEAH!~
-6: My Insanity on bad PS1 file scripting
+7: My Insanity on bad PS1 file scripting

 Okay...

+This template will "Discover" all mailboxes within ~TWENTY-FOUR (24) Hours~ then check every day for changes

+So, here is the details

 Dump these 3 lines of code into the zabbix agent config at teh bottom of "zabbix_agentd.conf".
 File is located located under C:\Program Files\Zabbix Agent ~NORMALL~ unless you made a diffrent path.... */sigh/*